 1. Is it illegal to fail to yield when making a left or U-turn?

-California Vehicle Code 21801 applies to the situation where a driver is facing oncoming traffic and wishes to:
+California Vehicle Code 21801 applies to the situation where you are facing oncoming traffic and wish to:

 - turn left,